-I love using the corn and the cob to make this soup.
-It’s amazing how much flavor the stripped cobs bring to the cooking liquid.
-When the corn, caramelized onions and potato are simmered and puréed together, they yield a delicious Spring/Summer soup.
-Make this soup at least a day before you want to serve it, so it is really cold and the flavors have a chance to mellow.
+Corn Soup prepared from both the stripped corn cobs and the corn kernels is chock full of flavor.
+When the corn, caramelized onions and potato are simmered and puréed together, they yield a delicious Spring/Summer soup that is a beautiful butter yellow in color.
+Make this soup at least a day in advance, so it is really cold and the flavors have a chance to mellow.
+I like to add snipped fresh chives or scallions and homemade croutons right before serving.
 Enjoy!

 Prep time: 30 minutes